 “It helps to make changes on the work from the beginning as client provides feedback on the work from the scratch level where as in text emails client sends changes/fixes only after seeing the complete task on stage and its sometime difficult for the client to visualize the work from text and provide feedback.
 Also it helps the client in decision making whether or not to continue/pause the current functionality and jump to some urgent fixes.”

-(N.B. : There are many such practices at Mindfire Solutions.
+(N.B. : Mindfire follows small team software development very seriously and there are many such practices at Mindfire Solutions.
 Watch this space for more innovative techniques/processes practiced at Mindfire Solution.
 We use technology to be efficient!)